Eli Soriano: Schism

 In 1976, Soriano and his allies left Gugulan's sect.
 In 1977, Soriano registered a new group, called Iglesia ng Dios kay Kristo Hesus, Haligi at Saligan ng Katotohanan (Church of God in Christ Jesus, Pillar and Ground of Truth), which was later changed to Mga Kaanib sa Iglesia ng Dios kay Kristo Hesus, Haligi at Saligan ng Katotohanan sa Bansang Pilipinas (Members of the Church of God in Christ Jesus, Pillar and Ground of Truth, Philippines).

 Because of the similarity between the name used by Gugulan's group and Soriano's group, the former filed a suit, which was resolved by the Supreme Court of the Philippines in 2001 in favor of Gugulan's group and Soriano's group was ordered to change their church's name.
-In 2004 Soriano's group changed their church's name to Members Church of God International.
+In 2004, Soriano's group changed their church's name to Members Church of God International.

 Ang Dating Daan

 Before starting his flagship TV program, Soriano would preach in different towns and municipalities in the Philippines.
 In 1980, Soriano started the radio program, Ang Dating Daan, which later became a television program in 1983.
 In 1983, Soriano was invited as a panelist in GMA-7's inter-religious program, Dis [This] is Manolo and His Genius Family.
 He, along with other representatives of religious groups, would debate and defend their beliefs in the show.
 Soriano won and was awarded "Most Outstanding Gospel Minister of the Year 1983".
 Soon, Soriano would receive multiple awards from different charity organizations, notably as Bayani ng Lahing Kayumanggi (Hero of the Brown Race).

-On January 20, 1999, Soriano was invited to be the guest in Korina Sanchez's talkshow Balitang K (K News).
-There Soriano admitted that the Ang Dating Doon program, which is a parody of his Ang Dating Daan show, actually helped raise the popularity of the said religious program.
+On January 20, 1999, Soriano was invited to be the guest in Korina Sanchez's talk show Balitang K (K News).
+There Soriano admitted that the Ang Dating Doon skit from the GMA sketch comedy show Bubble Gang, which is a parody of his Ang Dating Daan program, actually helped raise its popularity.
+Conversely, Isko Salvador–who went by the stage name "Brod.
+Pete" as a play on American actor Brad Pitt–expressed his appreciation towards Soriano in an interview with UNTV News, stating that Ang Dating Daan helped him better understand the Bible.
+Salvador cited Soriano's sense of humor and ability to interpret and explain the scripture for creating the Ang Dating Doon skit.